-- Updating of travel demand variables derived from the monitoring systems described in Task A-1 above. - Entry and update of the proposed transportation plans, programs and projects necessary to analyze the system on the computer model.
+- Updating of travel demand variables derived from the monitoring systems described in Task A-10 above. - Entry and update of the proposed transportation plans, programs, and projects necessary to analyze the system on the computer model. - Continue coordination with LADOTD to develop new roadway projects within the model. - Conduct general research into TDM information and best practices. - Continued analysis of corridors and sub-areas throughout the Urbanized Area for potential needs. - Update and monitor the Intelligent Transportation System (ITS) activities.

-An updated information base to allow travel demand forecast and air quality impact based on the current transportation plan and program, consistent with the data derived from the monitoring systems in Task A-1.
+An updated information base to allow travel demand forecast and air quality impact based on the current transportation plan and program, consistent with the data derived from the monitoring systems in Task A-10.